velosoberti/DataScience_Guide/README.md

-<h1 align="center"> Projects Focused on the World of Data Science and Statistics</h1>
+<h1 align="center"> Projects Focused on the World of Data Science and Statistics Guide for beginners</h1>